-SUBJECT TITLE Year 9 Spanish and Spanish Continuation CORE/ELECTIVE Year 9 Spanish (Semester 1), Year 9 Spanish Continuation (Semester 2) SUBJECT DESCRIPTION The Year 9 Spanish course focuses on encouraging students to interact with others and to provide opinions and information about the wider world of shopping, holidays, and work.
+SUBJECT Year 9 Spanish and Spanish Continuation CORE/ELECTIVE Year 9 Spanish (Semester 1), Year 9 Spanish continuation (Semester 2) DESCRIPTION The Year 9 Spanish course focuses on encouraging students to interact with others and to provide opinions and information about the wider world of shopping, holidays, and work.
 Students study two units over each semester.
 Students are writing to exchange ideas, opinions, experiences, thoughts and feelings; and participating in planning and negotiating through units on the topics of Shopping & Fashion and Past times/ Hobbies. topics may vary depending on composition of group Students expand their knowledge of grammar and begin to use more complex structures of the past tense.
-ASSESSMENT OVERVIEW Assignments and in-class assessment COST Textbooks & Resources: Provided through the Student Resource Scheme.
-Stationery Requirements: Details appear on the Subject Requirements List.
-Excursions/field trips: There may be some cost associated with this subject, depending on relevant opportunities.
-Payment and consent forms would be forwarded to parents/carers via email prior to the date.
+ASSESSMENT Assignments and in-class assessment INDICATIVE COST There may be a cost associated with this subject (outside the SRS scheme).